 The Samsung Galaxy Note 8 was at launch the best big phone you could buy.
 For once, it’s more than just the size of the screen and the power of the S Pen that count.
 It also captures superior telephoto and bokeh-rich photos with its new dual-lens array, and it clocks in faster with 6GB of RAM.

-There a price to pay, however.
+There's a price to pay, however.
 It’s a taller phone with a steeper price tag.
 It takes a lot of finger-stretching to reach the outer edges of the screen, and costs more money than any previous Note phone.
 You’re also only getting all-day battery life that’s lower than expected, probably thanks to last year’s recall.
 It’s less, shall we say, Note-worthy.

 The Note 8 is Samsung’s big phone homecoming, its dual-lens camera debut and its 6GB of RAM premier wrapped into one.
 It makes quite an entrance.
-Let’s just hope it doesn’t make another quick exit.

 Who’s it for?

 Can you handle the Note 8 size and price?
 Yes?
 Then this phone is for you, at least if you want something a little cheaper than the Samsung Galaxy Note 9.
 There’s more screen than the Note 7, it has a great camera and you can’t slow it down, but it can’t be recommended to everyone.